Delete Branch

 In the following section, you will understand how to delete it via git command, let’s move forward.

-Delete a Local Git Branch
+Git Delete Local Branch

 Removing a local Git branch is an easy and basic operation we can do to maintain our repository clean.
 We will go over the steps as illustrated in this manual and address some of the most frequently encountered problems.
 Here are steps: